Skip to main content

 Haunting Past

-By the time for breakfast, it started to rain.
-A storm brewed outside as Survi stood at the window worried.
-If it rains like this all day, I can never see the Kalan and am not leaving without answers.
+It started to rain by the time Hansa prepared breakfast.
+A storm brewed outside as Survi stood at the window, worried.
+If it rains like this all day, I can never see the Kalan, and I'm not leaving without answers.

-Pratap went ahead to open the door as a lady came in brushing off the rain waters, with a bag In hand.
-She looked younger than Hansa but they had a few similarities like height and basic looks.
-She was more stylish.
-In an Anarkali, she frowned displeased at the weather.
+Pratap went ahead to open the door as a lady came in, brushing off the rainwater, with a bag in her hand.
+She looked younger than Hansa, but they had a few similarities, like height and basic features that were clear indicators that they were related.
+She was more stylish than Hansa for sure.
+She frowned, displeased at the weather as she held the wet hem of her Anarkali suit.

 “ Dheer Mausi?”
-Pratap hugged surprised as Hansa stared coldly.
-Survi came to the scene and stared at the lady.
-Something about her made her feel uneasy.
+Pratap hugged her as Hansa stared coldly at her sister's sudden, unannounced arrival.
+Survi stared at the lady.
+Something about her made her feel strangely uneasy.
 The lady stared right at her as if she saw a ghost.

-“ How can you let strangers stay?”
-Her tone shocked everyone. “ My father’s home has been turned into a dharmshala is it Jija?”
+“ How many times have I told you that it's not safe to let strangers stay?
+When will your mother stop running a homestay?”
+Her tone shocked Survi as she eyed Hansa awkwardly, “ My father’s home has been turned into a Dharmshala, is it Jija?”

-“ No Pratap, do you people not know that it’s so unsafe?”
+“ No, Pratap, do you people not know that it’s so unsafe nowadays?”

 “ She is right,” Survi spoke up as Hansa and Pratap looked at her wide-eyed. “ I should leave.
-I over welcomed my stay.”
+I'm overwhelmed by my stay.”

 “ It’s just a storm, Aunty.”
-She spoke taking her backpack. “ Here is my number, if my luggage arrives tell them to call me and I l courier your saree Back “ She stepped out in the rain as they looked stunned.
+She spoke, taking her backpack. “ Here is my number.
+If my luggage arrives, tell them to call me and I will courier your saree back as soon as possible."
+She eyed Pratap, who opened his mouth to protest as she walked past the newly arrived family member, feeling humiliated.

-In a minute Hansa managed to say “Pratap stop her.”
-He ran to find his car keys as Dheer scolded “Jija!”
+In a minute, Hansa managed to say, “Pratap, stop her.”
+He ran to find his car keys as Dheer scolded, “Jija!
+It's raining.
+Where are you sending him?”

-Survi was walking down the empty lane in the downpour in her saree, with the backpack.
+Survi was walking down the empty lane in the downpour in her saree, with her backpack.
 She was murmuring curses to herself.

-She looked around, the storm has prompted the makeshift shops to close, and not a soul was in sight.
-She walked ahead and found a broken wall of some ancient building.
-She walked across it and found the base of what was once some palace.
+She looked around.
+The storm had prompted the makeshift shops to close, and not a soul was in sight.
+She walked ahead and found a broken wall of an ancient building.
+She walked across it and found the base of what was once a palace.
 The pillars stood half-broken still in some areas.
 She sat down on one of the boulders.

-“ Where will I find the Bus stop by mid-day?”
+“ Where will I find the Bus stop by midday?”
 She wondered.
-As the wind blew strong she felt the voices come back again.
+As the wind blew strongly, she felt the voices come back again.

 “ Ajabdeh, Ajabdeh? “ It was Hansa Aunty again.